-Due to slightly different rules (e.g. that afforested land is continuously accumulated from 1990 under the Kyoto protocol while afforested land stays in the transition class for 30 years under the new EU regulation) the initial state in 2010 is not exactly the same.
+However, the initial state in 2010 is not exactly the same.
 For example, basing the FRL on the average management 2000-2009, makes the different approaches less comparable after 2010.
 Finally, the sampling accuracy should be similar but a projection introduces uncertainty.
-From the reporting of emissions and removals for 2020 and onwards the estimates will be fully comparable since the annual reporting will be based on the LULUCF regulation from the submission 2022.